alxdavids/ourbbg/content/post/martin-burnley.md

 over the season, and it was the sixth game running that they went unchanged.
-Derby had long undergone their transformation into the 4-3-3 that became synonmous with McClaren's time in charge, but with a much more approach flexible approach to the playing personnel.
-Ultimately, leaving the so-far impressive Patrick Bamford on the bench alongside Craig Bryson may have been the biggest problem in this particular game, but it's impossible to judge these things with any sense of accuracy.
+Derby had long undergone their transformation into the 4-3-3 that became synonmous with McClaren's time in charge, but with a much more flexible approach to the playing personnel.
+Perhaps leaving the so-far impressive Patrick Bamford on the bench alongside Craig Bryson may have been the biggest problem in this particular game, but it's impossible to judge these things with any sense of accuracy.

 ## The game